sblombliz/netstedForms/README.md

 </script>
 ```

-####If you're thinking that this documentation is not complete, you're right.
+#### If you're thinking that this documentation is not complete, you're right.
-####Soon I will try to write a more precise one.
-In the meantime, you can contact me for information on discord: https://discord.gg/S4jPyfk
+#### Soon I will try to write a more precise one.
+In the meantime, you can found me on discord: https://discord.gg/S4jPyfk